SandyaS72/SandyaS72.github.io/labmembers.md

 **Hannah Aguilar** is a UC LEADS Scholar and 4th year masters student majoring in Statistics at UC Berkeley.
 She is interested in pursuing a career in research merging electronic health record data from wearable devices with genomic data to work on preventing, diagnosing, and treating disease from a personalized medicine lens.
 In her free time she enjoys running, hosting computational biology workshops, and trying vegetarian-friendly restaurants.

+**Bhuvana Ravi Kumar** is a master's student at UC Davis in Computer Science who was in SANDLab for the summer of 2025 through the CITRIS program.
+She worked on developing graph theoretic frameworks for modeling the autonomic nervous system as a network and neural temporal point process models for heartbeat dynamics.

 We're currently recruiting for the lab!
 If you are interested in [joining](https://sandyas72.github.io/join/), email Sandya at sandyas AT berkeley DOT edu!
 If you are a Ph.D. student applying to the CPH, BioE, or Biostat programs, you can list Sandya as faculty you are interested in!